Blood Pressure Monitoring & Management Tools for Healthcare Professionals

 Partnering with Patients

 Starting with the care team, precise blood pressure measurement is essential to guide accurate diagnosis and treatment.
 Self-measured blood pressure can play a role in every phase of blood pressure control.
-This includes initial diagnosis, medication adjustments and long-term patient engagement in monitoring.
+This includes initial diagnosis, medication adjustments and long-term patient monitoring.